microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/52.teams-messaging-extensions-search-auth-config/README.md

 ## Testing the bot using Teams

 1) run ngrok - point to port 3978
-2) add the ngrok url to appsettings.json SiteUrl
+2) add the ngrok url to appsettings.json - SiteUrl
 3) create bot framework registration - using ngrok URL
+4) add MicrosoftAppId and MicrosoftAppPassword values to appsettings.json
-4) add an AAD V2 OAuth Connection Settings (see https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication)
+5) add an AAD V2 OAuth Connection Setting (see https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication)
+6) add AAD ConnectionName to appsettings.json
-5) update your manifest.json to include the app id from bot framework, and the AAD V2 ConnectionSetting name
+7) update your manifest.json to include the app id from bot framework
-6) zip up teams-manifest folder to create a manifest.zip
+8) zip up teams-manifest folder to create a manifest.zip
-7) upload manifest.zip to teams (from Apps view click "Upload a custom app")
+9) upload manifest.zip to teams (from Apps view click "Upload a custom app")
-8) pick your bot from the compose command menu
+10) pick your bot from the compose command menu

 ## Deploy the bot to Azure